listle/golang-hackerrank/README.md

 # golang-hackerrank
-Solving hackerrank problems in Golang
+Solving hackerrank problems in Golang to teach myself Go